jameshfisher/jameshfisher.com/_posts/2020-08-06-smear-phishing-how-to-scam-an-android-user.md

 or how to scam a Gmail user.
 Google must love me by now.

-_Thanks Jonathan, Kevin and Alex for reviewing previous drafts of this post._
+_Thanks Jonathan, Kevin and Alex for reviewing previous drafts of this post.
+Thanks Luka and others for helping test the vuln._